 It's Not You, It's My Enemies: Or "Our" enemies in this case - she leaves Ruben (her and Elsword's hometown) after they managed to repel a demonic assault; she leaves to find out more about the demons' plan since they happen to know some things about her.
 She claims that "waiting for the enemy to strike" isn't her style.

 Moveset Clone: She and Elsword.
 Justified as they're siblings and she taught her brother her style.
 The consensus is that Elsword's style is more defensive and relies on brute force while Elesis has more finesse and slightly more emphasis on magic.
-Her first two class choices also mimics Elsword's own.
+Her first two class choices (and to an extent, her third) also mimics Elsword's own.

 To a small extent, Saber Knight also draws some cues from Raven's Sword Taker class.
 Perhaps justified in that they're practicing Velder swordsmanship.